rubenrubiob/symfony2-deployer/README.md

 - `forward_agent` indicates whether the local SSH agent must be forwarded, so the authentication against the host can be done using a private key.
 It is extremely recommended to use it, so you do not have to enter the password each time you deploy the application.
+- `assets` manages the `assets:install` task.
+If its `enabled` key is true, it installs the assets, with the corresponding options specified, that are the same as the Symfony2 command.

 ========================